WilliamZhang20/Power-Predictor/README.md

 Future goal: implement the entire Bayesian Regression algorithm from scratch, using no machine learning libraries.

-Overall, this project helped me get into statistics & optimization, a very useful and cool topic!
+Overall, this project helped me get into statistics & optimization, which are both very cool topics that have myriad innovative applications!